sag-gov-integration-unit/webmethods-container-deployments/private_registries/api_management/README.md

 ## Pre-requisites 1

-- Have an AWS account setup fo CLI access
-- Have access to ECR services
 - Have access to Software Gov Solutions Github Registry at [ghcr.io/softwareag-government-solutions/](https://github.com/orgs/softwareag-government-solutions/packages)
 - Have valid licenses (trial or full) for SoftwareAG products